-Inappropriate Nutrition Practices for Women Examples of Inappropriate Nutrition Practices (including but not limited to) Carpet fibers; Chalk; Cigarettes; Clay; Dust; Large quantities of ice and/or freezer frost; Paint chips; Soil; and Starch (laundry and cornstarch).
-427d Inadequate vitamin/mineral supplementation recognized as essential by national public health policy.
-Consumption of less than 27 mg of iron as a supplement daily by pregnant woman.
-Consumption of less than 150 mcg of supplemental iodine per day by pregnant and breastfeeding women.
-Consumption of less than 400 mcg of folic acid from fortified foods and/or supplements daily by non-pregnant woman.
-427e Pregnant woman ingesting foods that could be Potentially harmful foods: Raw fish or shellfish, including oysters, clams, mussels, and scallops; Refrigerated smoked seafood, unless it is an ingredient contaminated with pathogenic in a cooked dish, such as a casserole; Raw or undercooked meat or poultry; Hot dogs, luncheon meats (cold cuts), fermented and microorganisms. dry sausage and other deli-style meat or poultry products unless reheated until steaming hot; Refrigerated pâté or meat spreads; Unpasteurized milk or foods containing unpasteurized milk; Soft cheeses such as feta, Brie, Camembert, blue-veined cheeses and Mexican style cheese such as queso blanco, queso fresco, or Panela unless labeled as made with pasteurized milk; Raw or undercooked eggs or foods containing raw or lightly cooked eggs including certain salad dressings, cookie and cake batters, sauces, and beverages such as unpasteurized eggnog: as unpasteurized eggnog; Raw sprouts (alfalfa, clover, and radish); or Unpasteurized fruit or vegetable juices.
+Inappropriate Nutrition Examples of Inappropriate Nutrition Practices Practices for Women (including but not limited to) that could be Refrigerated smoked seafood, unless it is an ingredient contaminated with in a cooked dish, such as a casserole; contaminated with Raw or undercooked meat or poultry; pathogenic Hot dogs, luncheon meats (cold cuts), fermented and dry sausage and other deli-style meat or poultry microorganisms. products unless reheated until steaming hot; Refrigerated pâté or meat spreads; Unpasteurized milk or foods containing unpasteurized milk; Soft cheeses such as feta, Brie, Camembert, blue- veined cheeses and Mexican style cheese such as queso blanco, queso fresco, or Panela unless labeled as made with pasteurized milk; Raw or undercooked eggs or foods containing raw or lightly cooked eggs including certain salad dressings, cookie and cake batters, sauces, and beverages such as unpasteurized eggnog; Raw sprouts (alfalfa, clover, and radish); or Unpasteurized fruit or vegetable juices.